 Please tell me it's possible to come back to S'pore.
 I don't mind being a bankrupt.
-I have no face to lose.
+I have no face to lose."

-FOURTH DEFENDANT
+(4) The Fourth Defendant

-The fourth defendant is the younger brother of the second defendant.
+- 22 The Fourth Defendant is the younger brother of the Second Defendant.
 He is the third youngest sibling among the nine in the Koo family.
-He was essentially the man on the ground, spending almost all his working time at the sites supervising the works and liaising with the numerous sub-contractors.
-He authorised and approved the certification of the value of work done by the sub-contractors but the accounts department would invariably pay them less than the certified amounts.

-When the plaintiff company's funds could not meet all the claims for payments, the fourth defendant would be consulted by the second, the third and the fifth defendants (the de facto 'executive committee') on whom should be paid first and in what amounts so that the works on the sites could carry on.
-He was, however, never involved in the financial matters beyond being asked to rubber stamp the accounts prepared by the accounts department by signing directors' resolutions approving them.
-He was never shown the audited accounts and there was never any formal meeting held.

-By the middle of 1998, the problem of non-payment or underpayment became more serious when the sub-contractors affected began to delay their supplies and services.
+He was essentially the man on the ground, spending almost all his working time at the sites supervising the works and liaising with the numerous subcontractors.
+He authorized and approved the certification of the value of work done by the subcontractors but the accounts department would invariably pay them less than the certified amounts. - 23 When the Plaintiff company's funds could not meet all the claims for payments, the Fourth Defendant would be consulted by the Second, the Third and the Fifth Defendants (the de facto "executive committee") on whom should be paid first and in what amounts so that the works on the sites could carry on.
+He was, however, never involved in the financial matters beyond being asked to rubber stamp the accounts prepared by the accounts department by signing Directors' resolutions approving them.
+He was never shown the audited accounts and there was never any formal meeting held. - 24 By the middle of 1998, the problem of non-payment or underpayment became more serious when the subcontractors affected began to delay their supplies and services.
 In May 1999, the electrical contractor went to the extent of shutting off the power supply at a site.
-The fourth defendant reckoned that the five HDB projects awarded to the plaintiff company ought to have been profitable to the extent of \$10m to \$15m.

-The fourth defendant was promised some shares in the plaintiff company by the first and the second defendants but, as the second defendant had consistently told him that the plaintiff company was losing money, he did not bother to pursue the matter.
+The Fourth Defendant reckoned that the five HDB projects awarded to the Plaintiff company ought to have been profitable to the extent of \$10 million to \$15 million. - 25 The Fourth Defendant was promised some shares in the Plaintiff company by the First and the Second Defendants but, as the Second Defendant had consistently told him that the Plaintiff company was losing money, he did not bother to pursue the matter.

-On 26 February 2000, the fourth defendant's services were suddenly and unceremoniously terminated by the first defendant upon the fourth defendant's return from leave.
-However, he remained a director of the seventh defendant.
+26 On 26 February 2000, the Fourth Defendant's services were suddenly and unceremoniously terminated by the First Defendant upon the Fourth Defendant's return from leave.
+However, he remained a director of the Seventh Defendant.
 No reason was given for the termination.
-The first defendant explained in his testimony in court that it was essentially due to his discovery that the fourth defendant was corrupt in his dealings with the plaintiff company's sub-contractors and also that he had been spreading rumours about the Tong family siphoning the company's money to Australia.
-Until then, the fourth defendant had been having a good relationship with the first and the second defendants, with the Tongs and the Koos regularly meeting for dinner at 2 Kew Drive.
+The First Defendant explained in his testimony in Court that it was essentially due to his discovery that the Fourth Defendant was corrupt in his dealings with the Plaintiff company's subcontractors and also that he had been spreading rumours about the Tong family siphoning the company's money to Australia.
+Until then, the Fourth Defendant had been having a good relationship with the First and the Second Defendants, with the Tongs and the Koos regularly meeting for dinner at 2 Kew Drive.